 - SBB Cargo International is part of the Swiss state railway family (SBB).
 Many say Switzerland has the best railway system in the world.
 The SBB brand has a long history and represents reliability and quality to many.

 - SBB Cargo International however is a young (since 2011) company.
 Unlike its mother company it operates in a competitive open market.
 And well, it operates internationally.

 The new design is a combination of both familiar and new elements.
-You may recognise the red fronts and blue sides, known from the SBB Cargo design for its locomotives that was introduced in the early 00s.
-All cabin windows are ‘masked’ with black, a design element applied on that can also be found on various SBB rolling stock such as the FLIRT trains and 460 series locomotives.
+You may recognize the red fronts and blue sides, known from the SBB Cargo design for its locomotives that was introduced in the early 00s.
+All cabin windows are 'masked' with black, a design element applied on that can also be found on various SBB rolling stock such as the FLIRT trains and 460 series locomotives.
 It brings a serious and high quality feel to the design.

-New is the light blue base color, representing SBB Cargo International as an new, open and flexible company, with a bright future ahead.
-The company is also proud it has ‘tamed’ the Alps since the Gotthard Base Tunnel has opened.
-As these new Vectrons will will also be true ‘Alpäzähmer’ locomotives, they feature a side design showing a mountainscape being ‘pierced’ by a bright white line.
+New is the light blue base color, representing SBB Cargo International as a new, open and flexible company, with a bright future ahead.
+The company is also proud it has 'tamed' the Alps since the Gotthard Base Tunnel has opened.
+As these new Vectrons will also be true 'Alpäzähmer' locomotives, they feature a side design showing a mountainscape being 'pierced' by a bright white line.
 Coming through!

 And then there is the icing on the cake; the Swiss cross.
 We don't need to explain that one right?

-Do you also want to further develop your company’s story?
+Do you also want to further develop your company's story?
 And make it visible?
-Then don’t hesitate to contact us.
-We will be happy to explain you how we work and what we can do for you.
+Then don't hesitate to contact us.
+We will be happy to explain to you how we work and what we can do for you.

 Interesting, external links:

 - Erste Vectron-Lokomotive ausgeliefert und getauft on blog.sbbcargo.com

 - Full report on the presentation by SBB on 14.12.2017 on bahnonline.ch